PFC CSKA Moscow: Until 1970: Peaks and troughs

 The club had its most successful period immediately after the end of the Second World War.
 At this time, one of the best players in its history and the best scorer in the history of the team, Grigory Fedotov, played for the club.
 The army men were runners-up in the first edition of the resumed Vysschaya Liga in 1945.

-Three consecutive championship titles followed for the first time in league history, including club’s first double in 1948.
+Three consecutive championship titles followed for the first time in league history, including club's first double in 1948.
 This year the army team won their second USSR Cup.
 In the semifinals, as a result of a replay, CDKA snatched victory from Dynamo Moscow, and in the final they defeated the current cup holders, Spartak.
+By that time the main army team became dubbed as the "Team of Lieutenants" («Команда Лейтенантов»).
 After finishing second in 1949, in 1950, the army team became champions again, and in 1951, playing under the new name CDSA (Central House of the Soviet Army), they won a double again, winning both the championship and the cup.
 The history of the football department from this time is closely linked to the ice hockey department of the club, HC CSKA Moscow, because the leading players like Vsevolod Bobrov played both sports in parallel.